Restricted developments in partizan misere game theory: Prerequisites

 A left (right) end is called {\em dead} if each of its followers is also a left (right) end.
 Games in which every end follower is a dead end are called {\em dead-ending}.
 Figures 1 and 2 provide examples to illustrate these definitions.
 By definition, in dead-ending games, if Left has no move at some point, then Left will never have a move again.
 This is a natural property held by well-studied games such as hackenbush, domineering, and other so-called {\em placement} games (where players move by placing pieces on a board).
 The set of all dead-ending games is denoted $\mathcal{E}$ and has proven to be rich in interesting results for mis\`ere play.
 The set of all dead ends and sums of dead ends is denoted $\mathcal{E}_e$.

-Games which have no left or right ends --- more precisely, where Left can move if and only if Right can move --- are called {\em all-small} in normal play and {\em dicot} in mis\`ere.
+Games in which the only end is zero --- that is, where Left can move if and only if Right can move --- are called {\em all-small} in normal play and {\em dicot} in mis\`ere.
 The set of all dicot games is denoted $\mathcal{D}$.
 Note that $\mathcal{D}$ is a proper subset of $\mathcal{E}$.

-Finally, a position is called {\em alternating} if neither player can make consecutive moves; that is, if $G^{L\lopt}$ and $G^{R\ropt}$ are empty for all $G^L$ and all $G^R$.
+A position is called {\em alternating} if neither player can make consecutive moves; that is, if $G^{L\lopt}$ and $G^{R\ropt}$ are empty for all $G^L$ and all $G^R$.
 This restriction allows for easier analysis under mis\`ere play.
 The set of all sums of alternating games is denoted $\mathcal{A}$, and the set of all alternating ends and their sums is denoted $\mathcal{A}_e$.